MRColorR/speedshare/README.md

 This repository hosts the Dockerfile and necessary configurations for the unofficial SpeedShare Docker image.
 It's designed to facilitate the deployment of SpeedShare in Docker environments, supporting both x86_64 and arm64 architectures.
 This project is not officially affiliated with SpeedShare.

 ## Features ✨
+- **Alpine Base Image**: Utilizes the latest version of Alpine linux for a small footprint.
-- **Multi-Architecture Support**: Compatible with both x86_64 and arm64 architectures.
+- **Multi-Architecture Support**: Supports both x86_64 and arm64 architectures.
 - **Minimal Configuration**: Easy to set up with minimal configuration required.
 - **Persistent UUID**: Supports passing a UUID to maintain device identity across restarts.
-- **Auto-Update (Experimental)**: Includes an experimental auto-update feature for the SpeedShare CLI.
+- **Auto-Update**: Always updated to be in line with the latest SpeedShare CLI.

 ## Prerequisites 📋
 Ensure Docker is installed on your system.
 For installation instructions, please refer to the [official Docker documentation](https://docs.docker.com/get-docker/).